-Nowadays, powerful optical and radio radiation generators are rapidly developing, which can lead to unintentional destructive effects and the destruction of the radio-electronic means.
+Nowadays, powerful laser radiation generators are rapidly developing, which can lead to unintentional destructive effects and the destruction of the radio-electronic means.
 The most well-known and effective methods of laser radiation protection are ablative protection and structural insulation.